nuagenetworks/nuage-kubernetes/OpenShift-Installation/Atomic-HA-Installation.rst

 Installation for Multi-Master
 -----------------------------------

-1. Create a nodes file for Ansible configuration on a master (RHEL Server) in the openshift-ansible directory with the contents shown below.
+1.Create a nodes file for Ansible configuration in the openshift-ansible directory with the contents shown below.

 2. Verify that the image versions are accurate by checking the TAG displayed by 'docker images' output for successful deployment of Nuage daemonsets: